 \section{A General Lower Bound With Maximum Matching and Ricci-Flat Regular Graphs of Girth 4}

-In this section we establish connections between Ricci-curvature and the size of the matching matching in the core neighborhood subgraph.
-We prove a general lower bound on the Ricci-curvature in terms of the size of the maximum matching.
+In this section we establish connections between Ricci curvature and the size of the matching in the core neighborhood subgraph.
+We prove a general lower bound on the Ricci curvature in terms of the size of the maximum matching.
 The bound is often nearly tight, especially in triangle-free regular graphs.
 Using this bound we prove a necessary and sufficient condition on the structure of Ricci-flat regular graphs of girth 4.